kaist-ina/neuroscaler-public/README.md

 The ONNX models are saved at `result/lol0/checkpoint/720p_4125kbps_d60_train.webm/[DNN name]`.

 ### 4-1.
 Measure the throughput of Engorgio (Environment: TensorRT Docker)
-B-F are executed inside the TensorRT Docker.
+B-E are executed inside the TensorRT Docker.
 * A. Execute the TensorRT Docker
 ```
 ./engorgio/engine/docker/run.sh -d $PWD/engorgio